 Core themes range from on-demand transport and MaaS applications, EVs and e-mobility, micro mobility, predictive traffic management, journey time monitoring, smart parking and enforcing CAZs and LEZs, to active travel and behavioural change, analysing people movements, new ways of visualising data, connected and autonomous vehicles, intelligent street lighting, real-time transport modelling, smart ticketing and fare collection, and ITS in a Covid and post-Covid world.

-TRANSPORT Smart Class, Midlands 2022 takes place at Nottingham Council House (Town Hall) and follows on from the highly acclaimed 2020, 2019 and 2018 editions that we hosted in Birmingham.
+TRANSPORT Smart Class, Midlands 2023 will be hosted at Drapers’ Hall, Coventry, and follows on from the highly acclaimed editions that we hosted in Nottingham (2022) and Birmingham (2020, 2019 and 2018).
 This half day in-person event is free to attend for bona fide delegates satisfying our registration criteria.

 Our previous Transport Smart Classes have attracted senior delegates from:

 Growth, Infrastructure & Development Team, Nottinghamshire County Council